The Equal Group’s Review of 2021

 For The Equal Group, 2021 has been transformative: we have further extended our reach, working with organisations from energy, utilities, and local government, to technology, advertising and recruitment.
 Our team has doubled from seven to 14 individuals, all committed to our vision of enabling a business world without bias.

 We have completed numerous projects with a plethora of clients including the Mayor of London, Pertemps Group, and the Chartered Society of Physiotherapy.
-Our CEO and Founder, Mac Alonge was a finalist in MSDUK’s Entrepreneur of the Year award, and The Equal Group’s work with Energy & Utilities Skills won an Inclusion Programme of the Year award.
+Our Chief Executive Officer (CEO) and Founder, Mac Alonge was a finalist in MSDUK’s Entrepreneur of the Year award, and The Equal Group’s work with Energy & Utilities Skills won an Inclusion Programme of the Year award.

 We’ve wrapped 2021 in numbers below (reel here).
 2022 is shaping to be an even more exciting year, with projects so far secured with the West Midlands Combined Authority, the Royal College of Podiatry, and Macmillan Cancer Support.